This article was UPDATED on September 20, 2021

 If your company is small, and your marketing and sales departments are equally small, you might not need to assign this role to a specific person.
 Different individuals on your small team might perform specific marketing operations functions, or you might outsource those functions to an agency.

-Regardless of size, marketing operations is almost always going to make sense when you have a more complex and more sophisticated marketing strategy with more moving parts.
+Regardless of size, marketing operations almost always makes sense when you have a more complex and more sophisticated marketing tactics with more moving parts.

 - You’re having trouble aligning sales and marketing to produce a seamless experience for your prospects.